Seal Cruises

 CRESL Seal Cruises

-CRESLI has new 2024/2025 cruises to view seals of Shinnecock Bay on the R/V PECONIC from Stony Brook University Marine Science Center in Southampton, NY.
+CRESLI 2026 cruises to view seals of Shinnecock Bay on the R/V PECONIC from Stony Brook University Marine Science Center in Southampton, NY.

 Join us as a CRESLI scientist leads 2 hour expeditions to view, photograph and gather information about the diversity and distribution of the seals in Shinnecock Bay.
 You'll learn about the different species of seals in our waters, as well as the characteristics and behaviors that allow these animals to thrive.
 You'll hear about the history of seal exploitation and recovery and see these animals in their natural habitat.

 • The cruise take about 2 hours, and will cost $40 per person.
-Spaces are limited and registration is required (click on the "available" links below to register).
+Spaces are limited and registration is required (click on the trip dates/times below to register and pay).

 Once again, we proudly are being co-sponsored by our colleagues at the South Fork Natural History Museum and Nature Center